PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/050-smart-contracts/index.md

 A precompile is a fixed contract address that, instead of running interpreted bytecode, triggers native logic on the runtime side — from a contract's perspective it looks like a normal contract implementing some interface (an ABI, for the EVM case), but calls to it are handled directly by a pallet rather than by executing PolkaVM/EVM code.
 This is the mechanism `pallet-revive` uses to expose native chain functionality to contracts: `impl pallet_revive::Config for Runtime` has a `Precompiles` associated type (see the [runtime configuration](#runtime-configuration) table above) that lists which precompiles are wired in for a given network.

+Polymesh ships three, all enabled on Mainnet, Testnet, and Develop:

-Polymesh currently ships one: the [**Fungible Asset precompile**](/development/smart-contracts/precompiles/fungible-asset), which makes every native fungible asset callable as an ERC-20 token — `transfer`, `approve`, `transferFrom`, `balanceOf`, `allowance`, plus `mint`/`burn` and the ERC-7943 `canTransfer`/`forcedTransfer` pair — with full compliance and settlement enforcement behind every call.
-It is enabled on Mainnet, Testnet, and Develop.
+- The [**Fungible Asset precompile**](/development/smart-contracts/precompiles/fungible-asset) makes every native fungible asset callable as an **ERC-20** token — `transfer`, `approve`, `transferFrom`, `balanceOf`, `allowance`, plus `mint`/`burn`, the ERC-7943 transfer checks and forced transfers, and part of the ERC-3643 administration surface.
+- The [**Non-Fungible Asset precompile**](/development/smart-contracts/precompiles/non-fungible-asset) makes every NFT collection callable as an **ERC-721** token, with ERC-721Metadata token URIs, approvals, and part of ERC-7943.
+- The [**Polymesh Runtime precompile**](/development/smart-contracts/precompiles/polymesh-runtime) exposes the general-purpose calls that are not scoped to an asset: asset creation, ticker registration, DID onboarding, and external agent authorization.

+Full compliance and settlement enforcement sits behind every call.

 **See [Precompiles](/development/smart-contracts/precompiles)** for the address scheme, the semantics shared by all precompiles, and the current list of what is and isn't exposed.
-There is not yet a precompile for NFT collections, portfolios, settlement instructions, compliance management, or identity — contracts cannot call those pallets.
+There is not yet a precompile for portfolios, settlement instructions, compliance management, or claims — contracts cannot call those pallets.

+### Runtime calls from an EVM wallet

+Precompiles serve contracts.
+A wallet holding only an EVM key has a second, broader route: send a zero-value transaction to the reserved address `0x6d6f646c70792f70616464720000000000000000` with a **SCALE-encoded `RuntimeCall`** as its calldata, and the runtime dispatches that extrinsic with the EVM signer as the origin.

+Nothing runs in a VM, no contract is involved, and the whole runtime is reachable — not just the parts a precompile exposes.
+This is what lets an EVM-keyed user create assets, affirm instructions, or manage portfolios without ever holding a Polymesh key.

+**See [Runtime Calls from an EVM Wallet](./030-runtime-calls.mdx)** for the calldata format, which account the call runs as, permissions, fees, and the limits.

 ### Allowances (`asset::approve` / `settlement::transfer_funds`)